 - Inspectors make a second visit.

-- The building permit may be approved ("finaled") or not.
-If not, inspectors will return until work is completed to their satisfaction.
+- The building permit is approved ("finaled") or not.
+If the permit is not approved based on problems with the installation, the work must be corrected.
+The inspectors will return until work is completed to their satisfaction.